22 Jun L’Adieu à la nuit

 As Avi Nesher, André Téchiné likes to take his ideas from reality to tell stories.
 A report inspired him for this script.

-Muriel, Catherine Deneuve, is a woman who faces events (a solar eclipse, a wild board).
+Muriel, played by Catherine Deneuve, is a woman who faces events such as a solar eclipse, a wild board…

-She owns orchard of cherries and runs an equestrian farm with Youssef, Mohamed Djouhri, an old friend and sometimes helped by Lila, Oulaya Amamra, the future wife of Alex.
+She owns orchard of cherries and runs an equestrian farm with Youssef, Mohamed Djouhri, an old friend and sometimes helped by Lila, played by Oulaya Amamra, the future wife of her grand son, Alex.

 How do someone get into obscurantism ?
 How is it possible to say when you are twenty years old “What matters most is life after death” ?